pisto/nlchains/README.md

 A typical invocation of `nlchains` to run on two GPUs looks like this:
 ```
-mpirun -n 2 nlchains FPU -v -p alpha-N128-alpha1 -i alpha-N128 -n 128 -c 4096 --WTlimit -e 0.05 --dt 0.1 -k 10000 --dumpsteps 1000000 --alpha 1 --beta 0
+mpirun -n 2 nlchains FPUT -v -p alpha-N128-alpha1 -i alpha-N128 -n 128 -c 4096 --WTlimit -e 0.05 --dt 0.1 -k 10000 --dumpsteps 1000000 --alpha 1 --beta 0
 ```

 ## Performance considerations

-The compile flag `-Doptimized_chain_length=XX` and the command line option `--split_kernel` are relevant for the KleinGordon, FPU, Toda, KleinGordon-disorder models.
+The compile flag `-Doptimized_chain_length=XX` and the command line option `--split_kernel` are relevant for the KleinGordon, FPUT, Toda, KleinGordon-disorder models.
 There are internally three GPU implementations of each of these models: one specialized for `--chain_length` less than 32, one optimized for the value passed to `optimized_chain_length`, and one generic.
 The generic version is referred to as the "split kernel" version.
 The split kernel is the slowest one because every nonlinear chain element update causes a read from memory, but it is flexible, and works with very large values of `--chain_length`.
 The other two are much more optimized since they keep the whole chain state in registers rather than memory.
 It is advised to recompile `nlchains` with a different value of `optimized_chain_length` for each target `--chain_length` that you plan to use.
 If `nlchains` cannot find the optimized version, it will fallback to the split kernel version, generating a warning.

 The command line options `--no_linear_callback` and `--no_nonlinear_callback` are relevant to the dnls model.
 Since the integration amounts to a large number of FFTs, it is generally useful to use the cuFFT feature of FFT callbacks, and embed the linear/nonlinear evolution of the chain in the load phase of the FFTs.
 However, in my experience the cuFFT callbacks can on the contrary lead to a performance hit in some circumstances.
 By default, `nlchains` uses them, but you should experiment with these flags and see what is best suited for you.
 Do not forget to set the clocks of your card to the maximum available with `nvidia-smi` first!